awsdocs/aws-resource-access-manager-user-guide/doc_source/security-iam-policies.md

 # How AWS RAM works with IAM<a name="security-iam-policies"></a>

-By default, IAM users don't have permission to create or modify AWS RAM resources\.
-To allow IAM users to create or modify resources and perform tasks, you must either attach an AWS managed policy or create and attach new IAM policies that grant permission to use specific resources and API actions\.
-You then attach those policies to the IAM users or groups that require those permissions\.
+By default, IAM principals don't have permission to create or modify AWS RAM resources\.
+To allow IAM principals to create or modify resources and perform tasks, you perform one of the following steps\.
+These actions grant permission to use specific resources and API actions\.

+To provide access, add permissions to your users, groups, or roles:
++ Users and groups in AWS IAM Identity Center \(successor to AWS Single Sign\-On\):

+  Create a permission set\.
+Follow the instructions in [Create a permission set](https://docs.aws.amazon.com/singlesignon/latest/userguide/howtocreatepermissionset.html) in the *AWS IAM Identity Center \(successor to AWS Single Sign\-On\) User Guide*\.
++ Users managed in IAM through an identity provider:

+  Create a role for identity federation\.
+Follow the instructions in [Creating a role for a third\-party identity provider \(federation\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-idp.html) in the *IAM User Guide*\.
++ IAM users:
+  + Create a role that your user can assume\.
+Follow the instructions in [Creating a role for an IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user.html) in the *IAM User Guide*\.
+  + \(Not recommended\) Attach a policy directly to a user or add a user to a user group\.
+Follow the instructions in [Adding permissions to a user \(console\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_change-permissions.html#users_change_permissions-add-console) in the *IAM User Guide*\.

 AWS RAM provides several AWS managed policies that you can use that will address the needs of many users\.
 For more information about these, see [AWS managed policies for AWS RAM](security-iam-managed-policies.md)\.

 If you need finer control over the permissions you grant to your users, you can construct your own policies in the IAM console\.
-For information about creating policies and attaching them to your IAM users and roles, see [Policies and permissions in IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html) in the *AWS Identity and Access Management User Guide*\.
+For information about creating policies and attaching them to your IAM roles and users, see [Policies and permissions in IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html) in the *AWS Identity and Access Management User Guide*\.

 The following sections provide the AWS RAM specific details for building an IAM permission policy\.